 - required format: The required format is the optional parameter that can be supplied specifying the format of the date or time desired as the output.
 When not set, the default format considered is “YYYY-MM-DD hh:mm:ss”, or it can be YYYYMMDDhhmmss.
 The retrieved default format depends on whether the FROM_UNIXTIME () function is used in the string context or numeric context.

 The output of the FROM_UNIXTIME () function has the current session’s time zone considered as the time zone while displaying the date and time values.

 In case we are using the FROM_UNIXTIME () function and the UNIX_TIMESTAMP () function together while trying to convert to date value from timestamp values in non-UTC time zones, there is a possibility of losing the data as the data might not get mapped properly as there is no mapping in a one-to-one way for both the directions.

 How to Convert Timestamp to Date in MySQL?

-- In order to convert the timestamp value in MySQL to date value, we can make the use of FROM_UNIXTIME () function.
-In the first step, you can take one static integer value representing UNIX timestamp value which means a number of seconds since 1 Jan 1970.
+- In order to convert the timestamp value in MySQL to a date value, we can make the use of FROM_UNIXTIME () function.
+In the first step, you can take one static integer value representing the UNIX timestamp value which means the number of seconds since 1 Jan 1970.

-- Alternatively, you can also take one column whose datatype is unix timestamp storing this integer value of seconds.
-Now, in order to convert these values of a column of static ones, we will need to specify the second parameter of the FROM_UNIXTIME () function to ‘%Y %D %M’ as we want the output to be in date format.
+- Alternatively, you can take one column whose datatype is unix timestamp, storing this integer value of seconds.
+To convert these values of a column of static ones, we will need to specify the second parameter of the FROM_UNIXTIME () function to ‘%Y %D %M’ as we want the output to be in date format.

 - The first argument will be the column’s name or static timestamp value that needs to be converted.
 The returned output value will be the string value consisting of the date value of the supplied timestamp value.